 (hipster fashion, the sunglasses, not the exhibitionism)

-Those changes seem to speed up, and that’s when you start thinking that maybe they are tidying up the neighbourhood way too much: local businesses increasingly close and are replaced by new ones which products, so outrageously expensive, the common neighbours would not probably be able to afford; the thugs, the gangsters, those gangs of kids, the old people, the normal housewives, all of them are gradually replaced by preppies, and even more by bohemians and hipsters, that people with money who dresses as if they had no money, and that somebody called once “undercover posh” (for those who lived on Mars or have not yet a clear idea about who we’re talking abut visit their representative website in Spain); bars offer cocktails and gins of little content and bulky prices, similar to what begins to happen with the food, which magically is renamed taking an Anglo-Saxon term even when it has always had a perfectly nice and viable native name; branded stores, especially those brands that try to be “not so on brands” begin to proliferate; everything starts to look cleaner and less crowded; utilities seem to work better; those rickety bikes and motorcycles that could be seen parked or moving around are virtually replaced by other bikes and motorcycles which also seem scruffy but that are way much more expensive; and if one tries to find accommodation or housing around the area soon perceives that prices have soared.
+Those changes seem to speed up, and that’s when you start thinking maybe they are tidying up the neighbourhood way too much: local businesses increasingly close and are replaced by new ones whose products, so outrageously expensive, the common neighbours would not probably be able to afford; the thugs, the gangsters, those gangs of kids, the old people, the normal housewives, all of them are gradually replaced by preppies, and even more by bohemians and hipsters, that people with money who dresses as if they had no money, and that somebody called once “undercover posh” (for those who lived on Mars or have not yet a clear idea about who we’re talking about visit their representative website in Spain); bars offer cocktails and gins of little content and bulky prices, similar to what begins to happen with the food, which is magically renamed by taking Anglo-Saxon terms even when it has always had a perfectly nice and viable native name; branded stores, especially those brands that try to be “not so on brands” begin to proliferate; everything starts to look cleaner and less crowded; utilities seem to work better; those rickety bikes and motorcycles that could be seen parked or constantly moving around are virtually replaced by other bikes and motorcycles which also seem scruffy but that are way much more expensive; and if one tries to find accommodation or housing around the area soon perceives that prices have soared.

 In the end, the neighbourhood and its inhabitants are no longer what they used to be, but something new, something different, something that, seen from outside, the beholder does not really know if it’s for better or worse, for good or bad, or what.
-Yes, it seems reborn, it seems has somehow improved, but something has been lost along the way, no doubt, and more importantly, many of the people who used to live there are gone.
+Yes, it seems reborn, it seems it has somehow improved, but something has been lost along the way, no doubt, and more importantly, many of the people who used to live there are gone.

 (Hipsters came here to stay)